56quarters/avalonms/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~

-Make sure you have the `pip Installer <http://www.pip-installer.org>`_ available.
+Make sure you have the `pip Installer <http://www.pip-installer.org/>`_ and
+`virtualenv <http://www.virtualenv.org/>`_ available.
+The ```virtualenv``` tool
+is only needed if you do not have root permissions or don't wish to install
+the Avalon Music Server globally.

-You can install it by running something like the following:
+You can install ``pip`` and ``virtualenv`` by running something like the
+following:

 Gentoo:

   ::

-    emerge dev-python/pip
+    emerge dev-python/pip dev-python/virtualenv

 Ubuntu/Mint/Debian

   ::

-    apt-get install python-pip
+    apt-get install python-pip python-virtualenv

 Installation via pip and PyPI